AdobeDocs/campaign.en/help/technotes/upgrades/console.md

 The 32-bit version of the client console is deprecated in 8.5 release.
 A new 64-bit version of the client console is available for a seamless upgrade.

-Starting 8.6 release, Campaign v8 will stop supporting 32-bit operating systems, including product and security updates.
+Starting 8.6 release, Campaign stops supporting 32-bit operating systems, including product and security updates.
 Adobe strongly recommends that you keep your security updates current.

 You are only impacted by this change if you have the 32-bit version of Windows 8 or 10.